-Dr. Järvinen-Seppo is an Allergist and Immunologist at the Strong Memorial Hospital.
+Dr. Järvinen-Seppo is an Allergist and Immunologist at the Strong Memorial and Golisano Children's Hospitals.
 She received her M.D. and Ph.D. degrees at the University of Helsinki, Finland.
-She initially joined the Jaffe Institute for Food Allergy at the Icahn School of Medicine at Mount Sinai, New York City for a post-doctoral research fellowship and subsequently as an Instructor.
-She completed a residency in Pediatrics and a fellowship in Allergy and Immunology at the Mount Sinai Hospital.
-She stayed as an Assistant Professor at the Jaffe Institute for Food Allergy at Mount Sinai School of Medicine followed by a faculty position at the Albany Medical College before joining University of Rochester Medical Center in 2014.
+She was trained at the Jaffe Food Allergy Institute at the Icahn School of Medicine at Mount Sinai, New York City for a post-doctoral research fellowship and completed a residency in Pediatrics and a fellowship in Allergy and Immunology at the Mount Sinai Hospital.
+She held faculty positions at the Icahn School of Medicine at Mount Sinai followed by Albany Medical College before joining the University of Rochester Medical Center in 2014 to build the Division of Pediatric Allergy and Immunology.

 NIH NIAID Physician Scientist Award